synycs-dev/extract_linked_reports/README.md

 Edit file with overlay - [optscale-deploy/overlay/user_template.yml](optscale-deploy/overlay/user_template.yml); see comments in overlay file for guidance.

-Pay attention to "service_credentials" parameter, as OptScale uses it to retrieve cloud pricing data for recommendations calculation.
+Pay attention to "service_credentials" parameter, as SynOps uses it to retrieve cloud pricing data for recommendations calculation.

 #### Cluster installation